-Things New Teachers Probably Didn't Hear But Need To Know: Nine Tips for New Teachers to Survive and Thrive
+Things New Teachers Probably Didn't Hear But Need To Know: Eleven Tips for New Teachers to Survive and Thrive

 Dear New Teachers,